ceph/ceph-iscsi/README.md

 This project provides the common logic and CLI tools for creating and managing LIO gateways for Ceph.

-It includes the ```rbd-target-gw``` daemon which is responsible for restoring the state of LIO following a gateway reboot/outage and replaces the existing 'target' service.
+It includes the ```rbd-target-api``` daemon which is responsible for restoring the state of LIO following a gateway reboot/outage and exporting a REST API to configure the system using tools like gwcli.
+It replaces the existing 'target' service.

+There is also a second daemon ```rbd-target-gw``` which exports a REST API to gather statistics.

 It also includes the CLI tool ```gwcli``` which can be used to configure and manage the Ceph iSCSI gateway, which replaces the existing ```targetcli```